elkebir-group/PhyDOSE/README.md

 ### I/O formats
 The input to PhyDOSE is a .txt or .tsv file that contains edge lists for all candidate tree followed by a frequency matrix at the completion of the trees.
 See data/example/exampleTrees.txt for an example of the input file format.

+If each tree requires a separate frequency matrix and all the candidate trees are in separate files, then after the distinguishing features are created, PhyDOSE can be run in batch mode utilizing PhyDOSE_Batch.r.
+The file name of the tree must include the tree number and the corresponding distinguishing feature file should contain 'T[tree number]_' as is output by PhyDOSE when creating the distinguishing features.
+This is neccessary to ensure the distinguishing features can be matched to the correct tree.

 Optionally, after a single-cell sequencing experiment has been performed, PhyDOSE can also be used to determine the support for each tree in the candidate set based on the pre-calculated distinguishing features.
 The single-cell sequencing file should be a csv file with mutation names as the column names and each row should represent one cell from the experiment.
 An entry has value 1 if the jth mutation was observed in the ith cell and 0 otherwise.
 In cases where the mutation names used in the single cell data do not match the mutation names in the tree file, then a csv mapping file can be utilized where the first column is the single cell mutation names and the second column has the mutation names used in the tree file.

 <a name="phi"></a>